facebookresearch/off-belief-learning/README.md

 conda/miniconda to manage environments.

-There are known issues when using this repo with newer versions of pytorch, such as this [illegal move issue] (https://github.com/facebookresearch/hanabi_SAD/issues/20#issue-848431066).
+There are known issues when using this repo with newer versions of pytorch, such as this [illegal move issue](https://github.com/facebookresearch/hanabi_SAD/issues/20#issue-848431066).

 ```shell
 conda create -n hanabi python=3.7